RAK811 Breakout Board Quick Start Guide

 Frequency AS923 in ABP Mode is not supported in Chirpstack.

-- Then, you can see that there are some parameters for ABP in the “ACTIVATION” item.
+- Save the parameters for ABP in the ACTIVATION item.

-- Use these parameters to set RAK811 Breakout Board by using AT command.
-To set LoRa join mode to ABP, type the following command:
+- Use the previously saved parameters to configure the RAK811 Breakout Board using AT commands.
+To set the LoRa join mode to ABP, type the following command:

 at+set_config=lora:join_mode:1